Pre-Retirement Medical Information

 As soon as you have made your decision to retire you should meet with an Orange County Employees Retirement System (OCERS) representative to begin the retirement process.
 Ideally this should take place 30-60 days prior to your last day of work.
 Bi-monthly OCERS will provide to the Benefits Center information such as date and type of retirement for all retirees who have come in with an “Intent to Retire”, or an actual “Retirement” event.
 This begins the process that generates your retiree benefits information.

 Following the receipt of this information the Benefits Center will generate a personalized Benefits Enrollment Summary and a Benefits Enrollment Guide outlining all your health plan options, associated costs, Retiree Medical Grant, enrollment periods and requirements, and the automatic benefit coverage, which will take effect if you do not make any changes during your enrollment period.
-(Your Benefits Enrollment Summary will also contain your 4 digit PIN number, which you will need to access the Benefits Center Web Site and/or the Benefits Resource Line.)

 Your enrollment packet will be mailed to the current home address on record with the County of Orange so if you have moved or plan to move, you must contact your County HR/payroll representative and provide an updated address.
 You should receive your packet within 1-2 weeks following the date OCERS provides your information to the Benefits Center.
 Once you actually retire you may make address changes directly through the Benefits Center.